lcdm-uiuc/info490-fa15/Week4/assignment/README.md

 Submit your completed assignment (**.ipynb** files) onto Moodle for peer assessment.

+Don't forget that you have to submit in **two** places, one for peer assessment and the other one for instructor's grades.

 ## Submission deadline: Saturday, September 19th, 2015, 6:00 PM

 ## Problem 4.1.
 See template: [Simple Stats](state.ipynb)